 Why Care About Security

-- According to Edward Snowden (love him or hate him, he is a cyber-security expert), weak passwords can be hacked within seconds.
+- Weak passwords can be hacked within seconds.
 Softwares to perform this are legally available for free all over the internet.

 - Companies all over the world - big and small alike - are constantly suffering from data breaches that can reveal anything from username and password to account numbers, government identifications, and more.